Create Split-Color Text in Photoshop

 Reversing the order of the gradient colors in the stroke.

-The stroke should now appear as a thin outline around the letters, and the colors in the stroke should be in the opposite order of the text.
-The dark half of the stroke should appear around the lighter half of the text, and the lighter half of the stroke should be around the darker half of the text:
+The dark half of the stroke should now outline the lighter half of the text, and the light half of the stroke should outline the darker half of the text.

 The initial stroke around the text.